sammybayar/IDEA_120/SYLLABUS.md

 ### Course Format, Zoom Meeting Details

-IDEA 120 is a [semi-synchronous class](https://en.wikipedia.org/wiki/Asynchronous_learning) with required discussions on Thursdays and open office hours on Tuesdays.
+IDEA 120 is a [semi-synchronous class](https://en.wikipedia.org/wiki/Asynchronous_learning) with required, in-person discussions on Tuesdays from 9:30-10:45 (Art & Exhibition Hall, Room 5202) and open office hours on Thursdays.
 One-on-one meetings can be scheduled through Calendly (see info below).
-Depending on the progress and general mood of the class, attendance may sometimes be required on Tuesdays, but at least one week's notice.
+Depending on the progress and general mood of the class, attendance may sometimes be required on Thursdays, but at least one week's notice.

 Extensive computer and internet use is required.
 If you do not have access to a laptop, [you may request to borrow one from the university](https://it.uic.edu/services-support/student-resources/online-learning/).